Alpharetta Divorce Attorneys Assisting Same-Sex Couples Throughout the Divorce Process

 - Alimony.
 The decision whether to award alimony and how much it should be is based on many factors such as duration of the marriage, sacrifices made by one spouse, and the respective earning capacities of each spouse.
 For same-sex couples, how a judge treats the years they were together before they were allowed to marry will play a huge role in the outcome of alimony determinations.

-If you are facing the prospect of divorce from your same-sex spouse, the Alpharetta divorce lawyers at North Metro Litigators stand ready to provide you with effective, comprehensive, and compassionate divorce representation at a reasonable cost.
+If you are facing the prospect of divorce from your same-sex spouse, the Woodstock and Alpharetta divorce lawyers at North Metro Litigators stand ready to provide you with effective, comprehensive, and compassionate divorce representation at a reasonable cost.
 Call us today at 770-517-0045 or contact us to arrange for your free initial consultation.